-Supplemental Data - Table 1.
+Supplemental Data – Table 1.
 Logistic generalized linear mixed model for the proportion of EAB as a function of time.
-Random effects models and statistics are specified in italics, significant terms are highlighted in bold.
+Z-scores and p values are specified for fixed effects, and log Likelihood and AIC are specified for random effects (in italics).
 The best random effects structure was selected based on (lowest) AIC.
+Significant terms are highlighted in bold.